 Stacey Rusic

-Sport / Side Saddle
+Sport / Training

 People always ask me why I ride side saddle and how I got into the discipline.
 The short answer is – I don’t really know where the notion or desire came from to do something that most people would consider a ludicrous and dead discipline but I am certain that I was born into the wrong era!